-Your counselors have compiled this guide to help you begin your academic journey.
+Your counselors have compiled this guide with detail from various sources to help you begin your academic journey.
 We hope this information will help make the process as smooth as possible and that it will enable you to enjoy many future opportunities.